Boundary Actions and Loop Groups: A Geometric Picture of Gauge Symmetries at Null Infinity: Conclusions

 In this article, we have significantly extended our previous proposal for extending the phase space such that it incorporates symmetries responsible for sub$^n$-leading soft theorems in a mathematically robust framework, via the so-called Stueckelberg procedure.
 We have achieved this in three main directions.
 Firstly, we constructed an explicit boundary action for the Stueckelberg fields, from which the charges associated with the subleading soft effects can be computed directly.
 Secondly, we performed the explicit renormalisation of the symplectic potential appearing in the calculation of the charges, both in the radial and in the $u$-direction.
 Finally we provide a formal derivation of the Stueckelberg procedure via fibre bundles, which leads us to a surprisingly clear picture of the Lie algebra at the boundary as a loop algebra, and its corresponding exponentiation as the structure group.

 A natural direction for future work is to extend our construction to the gravitational setting.
-The Stueckelberg procedure is well suited to incorporate spacetime symmetries \footnote{See e.g.\cite{Henneaux:1989zc,Nagy:2019ywi,Bansal:2020krz,Bansal:2024pgg}.}, and edge modes have already been explored in the context of gravity \cite{Donnelly:2016auv, Speranza:2022lxr, Freidel:2021cjp, Donnelly:2022kfs}.
+The Stueckelberg procedure is well suited to incorporate spacetime symmetries \footnote{See e.g.\cite{Henneaux:1989zc,Nagy:2019ywi,Bansal:2020krz,Bansal:2024pgg}.}, and edge modes have already been explored in the context of gravity \cite{Donnelly:2016auv, Speranza:2022lxr, Freidel:2021cjp, Donnelly:2022kfs}, and the dressing field method has been studied for gravitational theories \cite{Francois:2021jrk,Francois:2024rfh,Francois:2024rdm,Francois:2024vlr,Francois:2025jro,Berghofer:2025ius}.
 It would also be worthwhile to investigate whether the fibre bundle framework can provide a nice geometrical picture in this case.

 The inclusion of loop effects \cite{He:2014bga, Bianchi:2014gla,Sahoo:2018lxl, Pasterski:2022djr, Donnay:2022hkf,Agrawal:2023zea,Choi:2024ygx,Campiglia:2019wxe,AtulBhatkar:2019vcb,Choi:2024mac,Choi:2024ajz} is known to generate logarithmic corrections to soft theorems and their associated symmetries.
 Our framework is, in principle, well suited to accommodate such modifications (see e.g \eqref{A log expansion}, \eqref{def: Lambda plus} and \eqref{def:dressing field s plus}), and a natural continuation of this work is to apply it in order to systematically incorporate these contributions.
 In particular, we intend to extend our boundary Lagrangian so as to capture loop-level effects and to construct the corresponding renormalised charges.
+We are also interested in recent developments on the relationship between soft and edge modes and the dressing by Wilson lines \cite{Carrozza:2021gju, Carrozza:2022xut, Araujo-Regado:2024dpr}.
+We leave the study of the relation of dressings by Wilson lines with the Stueckelberg procedure presented in this article for future work.
 This program can be pursued both in gauge theory and in gravity, and it has the potential to shed light on how infrared structures are preserved or modified once quantum corrections are taken into account.